 Because surely, it’s one of the most tragic — and, its way, inexplicable — downfalls in the history of American show business.
 Cocaine addiction, of course, is an insidious monster, but Houston, even after rehab, kept returning to it, as if she wanted to destroy herself.
 To see her life story is always, on some level, to be buzzing with a single question: Why?
 Why did the most astonishingly gifted singer of her generation go down a road of darkness and self-sabotage when the very essence of her presence is that she filled the world with light?
-A lot of people are sure that they know the answer; the most knee-jerk one, of course, is that she should never have gotten involved with the hideous lightweight B-boy smarm-dog Bobby Brown.
-There’s truth to that, but as “Whitney” captures it’s too easy an answer.
+A lot of people are sure that they know the answer; the most knee-jerk one, of course, is that she should never have gotten involved with the smarmy lightweight B-boy Bobby Brown.
+There’s truth to that, but as “Whitney” captures that’s too easy an answer.

 “Whitney,” like “Can I Be Me,” was made by a major director from outside the U.S. — in this case, Kevin Macdonald, the Scottish filmmaker with several terrific documentaries to his credit, like “Touching the Void” and “Marley,” though he’s also known for making “The Last King of Scotland.”
 In “Whitney,” Macdonald lays out Houston’s story — the light and the darkness — in a classically etched, kinetically edited way.
 He makes superb use of archival footage, tickles us with montages of her heyday (not just Houston but the whole era — the way her songs, in hindsight, tapped into a certain free-floating ’80s jubilance), and interviews her family members and associates.
 The film captures the quality that made Whitney Houston magical, but more than that it puts together the warring sides of her soul.